typedb/typedb/docs/pages/docs/00-get-started/grakn-server.md

 - Copy `conf/grakn.properties` from the current Grakn into the new Grakn
 - Start the new Grakn (`grakn server start`)

-In production settings, we highly recommend changing them to an **external directory** outside of `$GRAKN_HOME` in order to make upgrading Grakn easier in the future.
+For production use, we highly recommend changing them to an **external directory** outside of `$GRAKN_HOME` in order to make upgrading Grakn easier in the future.

 #### External directory
 If you have changed the location of  in the `grakn.properties`, you need to: